monade/acts_as_nosql/README.md

 This gem allows to handle JSON and JSONB fields as if they are proper database columns, handling default values, type casting and simplifying validation.

-** THIS GEM IS UNDER ACTIVE DEVELOPMENT.
-DON'T USE IT IN PRODUCTION **

 ## Installation

 Add the gem to your Gemfile